-Everything we know about Scream 6 so far
+Everything we know about Scream 6: Cast, plot, release date and more

 The latest Scream film was a bit of a reset for the franchise.
 While it brought back the original cast, it did so while simultaneously adding a new cast of characters to carry the torch going forward.
 The original gang were still integral to the plot of Scream, but we can imagine them becoming less central as the franchise continues.

 So far, we know that Courtney Cox will be returning to reprise her role as the iconic reporter, Gale Weathers.
-There's no official word on our original scream queen, Neve Campbell, but we think it's more than likely that we'll see her appearing at some point.
-In February 2022, Campbell said she had been approached about returning but was waiting to read the script first.
+Neve Campbell has said she won't be returning for Scream 6, simply because the producers didn't offer her enough money.

+In a statement, Campbell said "sadly I won’t be making the next Scream film.
+As a woman I have had to work extremely hard in my career to establish my value, especially when it comes to Scream ...I felt the offer that was presented to me did not equate to the value I have brought to the franchise."

-Interestingly, Hayden Panettiere is set to return as Kirby Reed from Scream 4.
+This will be the first film in the franchise without Neve Campbell, and it's definitely news that's going to upset some fans - ourselves included.
+But, there is another legacy cast member who is surprisingly returning: Hayden Panettiere is set to return as Kirby Reed from Scream 4.

 While it looked like she might not have survived at the end of Scream 4, her fate was finally confirmed over a decade later in Scream.
 This will be her first feature film role in eight years.
 She'll be joining the latest survivors, Melissa Barrera, Jasmin Savoy Brown, Mason Gooding and Jenna Ortega.

 Scream 6 trailers